MSOE-Supermileage/daq-core/README.md

 ### How do I get set up? ###

 * Setup
-	* The projects are of IntellJ origin.
-You may want to install that if you'd like to use [IntelliJ](http://www.jetbrains.com/idea/) for development or you don't want to hassle with project files.
+	* The projects are of [IntellJ](http://www.jetbrains.com/idea/) origin.
+You can use another IDE or text editor if you so choose, so long as you do not commit other non-intellij project files or temporary backup files.
+Feel free to add them to the .gitignore
 	* You will need JDK 7.
-Feel free to use Oracle JDK or OpenJDK - just so long as it's 7.
+Feel free to use Oracle JDK or OpenJDK.
+Android does not support Java 8 as of Oct 12, 2014.
 	* For the android project (Raspberry Pi Data Hub), you'll need the Android SDK.
 I don't know what packages you'll need yet, but Android SDK is definitely necessary. :-)

 * Configuration